simplesteph/kafka-connect-github-source/README.md

 ```
 name=GitHubSourceConnectorDemo
-tasks.max=1
+tasks.max=2
 connector.class=com.simplesteph.kafka.GitHubSourceConnector
+since.timestamp=2017-01-01T00:00:00Z
+#Pattern to be followed for mentioning repositories owner/repo:topic
 github.repos=kubernetes/kubernetes:github-issues-kubernetes,apache/kafka:github-issues-kafka
-since.timestamp=2017-01-01T00:00:00Z
-# I heavily recommend you set those two fields:
+# I heavily recommend you set auth.accesstoken field:
-auth.username=your_username
-auth.password=your_password
+#auth.username=
+#auth.password=
+auth.accesstoken=your_accestoken
 ```
-Note: Configuration for github.repos should be set and should follow the pattern owner1/repo1:topic1,owner2/repo2:topic2 ....
+Note: Configuration for **github.repos** should be set and should follow the pattern owner1/repo1:topic1,owner2/repo2:topic2 ....

-You can control the number of tasks to run by using *tasks.max*.
+You can control the number of tasks to run by using **tasks.max**.
 This allows work to be divided among tasks i.e., each task will be assigned few repositories and will fetch issues for those repositories.

-Set *since.timestamp* to fetch the issues of repositories which have been updated after the required timestamp.
+Set **since.timestamp** to fetch the issues of repositories which have been updated after the required timestamp.

+Use either **auth.username** and **auth.password** or only **auth.accesstoken**.
+Using **auth.accesstoken** is preferable
+because authentication with *username* and *password* has been deprecated and will soon be not supported by Github APIs.
+For generating the *personal accesstoken* follow the steps in [https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line)

 # Running in development